 The review of financial protection in Georgia was written by Ketevan Goginashvili (Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs), Mamuka Nadareishvili (Ilia State University) and Triin Habicht (WHO Barcelona Office).
 It was edited by Erica Richardson (WHO Barcelona Office), Allison Ekberg Dvaladze (WHO Country Office, Georgia) and Sarah Thomson (WHO Barcelona Office).

-The WHO Barcelona Office is grateful to XXXX (affiliation) and XXXX (affiliation) for their feedback on an earlier draft of the review.
+The WHO Barcelona Office is grateful to Erik Andermo and David Mushkudiani (Office of the UN Resident Coordinator in Georgia), Volkan Cetinkaya (World Bank Group), Lajos Kovács (EU Delegation to Georgia) and Akaki Zoidze (Ilia State University) for their feedback on an earlier draft of the review.

 We extend our thanks to the National Statistics Office of Georgia (GEOSTAT) for making household budget survey data available to the authors.
 The review reflects data available in July 2020, unless otherwise stated.